lucasconstantino/next-ie11-syntax-error/README.md

 It is important to note that it does not occur when we run `next build` followed by `next start`

-The lines of code which are not transpiling on a fresh install of Next.js are this:
+The lines of code which are not transpiling on a fresh install of Next.js are these:

 `node_modules/next/node_modules/strip-ansi/index.js:4`:
 ```